John Hermon: Career

 After joining the RUC, he was posted in various parts of western Northern Ireland, including Eglinton, Coalisland and Strabane, before sitting his sergeant's examinations.
 He was the first RUC officer to attend the advanced policing course at the British police training college in Bramshill in England in 1963.

 He became Chief Constable in 1980, after an attachment to Scotland Yard.
 As Chief Constable, he changed the interview processes of terrorist suspects at the Castlereagh interrogation centre.
 An anonymous former interrogator has claimed that "The new chief constable was completely against any mistreatment of prisoners whatsoever...we started to detect a change .... straight away."
 Hermon is thought to have believed that the allegations of mistreatment were harming relations between the RUC and the wider communities.
 He retired in 1989, and became the longest-serving Chief Constable of the RUC.

 One analysis has argued that Hermon's actions in charge of the RUC 'transformed it into a more independent force, shorn of its worst sectarian sympathies' and that these reforms also had the effect of allowing the RUC to be better able to support the peace process in the 1990s than it would have been otherwise.
 After retiring, he became, in June 1989, a consultant to a private security company.

 Marriages

-He married Jean Webb in 1954, and had a son and a daughter before she died of cancer in 1986.
-In 1987 he met Sylvia Paisley who had written an academic paper critical of Hermon's conduct in an employment case brought by female RUC officers.
-They married and had two sons.
-After his death, his widow, Lady Hermon, was, from 2005 to 2010, the sole Ulster Unionist Party (UUP) Member of Parliament.
+He married Jean Webb in 1954,and had a son and a daughter.
+Following his knighthood in 1982 his wife of 32 years Lady Jean Hermon, died of cancer in 1986.
+Soon after, in 1987 he met Sylvia Paisley who had written an academic paper critical of Hermon's conduct in an employment case brought by female RUC officers.
+Although Sylvia Paisley was only a year older than his daughter, they married and had two sons.
+After his death, his widow, now known as Lady Sylvia Hermon Lady Hermon, was, from 2005 to 2010, the sole Ulster Unionist Party (UUP) Member of Parliament.
 From 2010 she was re-elected as an independent, with an increased majority.
 She held the North Down seat from 2001 to 2019.